Element-Research/dataload/README.md

 ```

 An abstract class inherited by all `DataLoader` instances.
-A `dataloader` wraps a data set to provide methods for accessing
+It wraps a data set to provide methods for accessing
 `inputs` and `targets`.
 The data itself may be loaded from disk or memory.

 ### [n] size()